Metrics on trace spaces: Optimal unitary conjugation

 with the projections $p_i$ corresponding to a suitable partition of unity on $\partial_e(T(A))$ and the measures $\mu_{\psi_i^*\tau}$ faithful and diffuse for every $\tau\in T(A)$ (as in \cite[Proposition 4.7]{Jacelon:2021wa}).
 These measures are then transported to their $\varphi$-counterparts to the extent that the space $X$ allows (represented by the constant $k_X$).
 Finally, classification delivers the required conjugating unitary.

-The details follow.
+That said, the present increased level of generality does introduce technical subtleties that must be addressed, especially in the diagonalization step.
+For completeness, we include full details at least up to that step, then indicate how to conclude the argument from there.

+Since $A$ is nuclear (hence exact) and has real rank zero, the state space of the simple ordered (weakly unperforated) abelian group $(K_0(A),K_0(A)_+,[1_A])$ is affinely homeomorphic to $T(A)$, so in particular is a metrizable Choquet simplex.
+By \cite[Proposition 5.8]{Lin:2011ub}, $(K_0(A),K_0(A)_+,[1_A])$ therefore has the `rationally Riesz' property, and so by the range result \cite[Theorem 6.8]{Lin:2011ub} combined with the classification of unital, simple, separable, nuclear, $\mathcal{Z}$-stable $\cs$-algebras satisfying the UCT (see \cite[Theorem 29.8]{Gong:2020uf} and \cite[Theorem 4.9]{Elliott:2016ab}), $A$ has rational tracial rank at most one.
+We can then apply (the approximate version of) \cite[Corollary 5.4]{Lin:2014aa} to $A$ and $C=C(X)$, noting that, since $K_*(C(X))$ is assumed to be finitely generated and torsion free, any appearance of $KL$ in this theorem can be replaced by $K_*$.
+(We could alternatively appeal to the classification of maps into sequence algebras presented in \cite{Carrion:wz}, which also allows us to avoid mention of the UCT in the statement of Theorem~\ref{thm:bauer}.)